trackship/trackship-for-woocommerce/readme.txt

 No. You can fully test out TrackShip and all the features with the free trial Trackers without adding a credit card.
 It is completely up to you if you would like to carry on using TrackShip after your trial has ended).

 == Changelog ==
+= 1.6.0 - 2023-03-28 =
+* Fix - Fix warning of 'delivery_number' for not shipped order tracking widget.
+* Fix - same products with different prices issue on Tracking page
+* Enhancement - TrackShip Shipment design improved and new column added
+* Dev - Search with the pound sign (#) in the Tracking form
+* Dev - remove the case-sensitive for the carrier mapping
+* Dev - Remove tracking link from delivered shipment status email
+* Dev - Tracking Page Widget click outside and close popup in admin area
+* Dev - admin phone number field added in SMS settings
+* Dev - show/hide shipping provider image option added to the email customizer
+* Dev - do not send Shipment status notifications when the order status is delivered
+* Dev - Shipment status filter added in the admin WooCommerce order table
+* Dev - Datatable library updated
+* Dev - Translation added for Deutsch (Sie) language
+* Dev - Translations updated
+* Dev - Tested with WP 6.2.0
+* Dev - Tested with WC 7.5.1

 = 1.5.2 - 2023-02-20 =
 * Enhancement - View Shipment log added in the order admin for shipment
 * Dev - TrackShip branding added in the Shipment statuses email